-This website details the major events in the lives of Alice and Bob, from their birth in 1978 to their ubiquity today.
-It also serves as a public, multimedia companion to future academic research.
-The website is still under development.
+This website details the major events in the “lives” of Alice and Bob, from their birth in 1978 onwards.
+It is also the public, multimedia component for a related academic research project by Quinn DuPont and Alana Cattapan.

 In the early 1970s, public key cryptography was invented in secret by the GCHQ.
 This is the technology that would later lead to the birth of Alice and Bob.